 Vallone di Cecione

-Vallone di Cecione is a small family run business operated by the Anichini family.
+Vallone di Cecione is a small family run business.
+The owner is the Anichini family.

 Back in 1961 Giuliano Anichini bought the land that today is Vallone di Cecione, but had to share the crops with the master of the land.
 Struggling to support the family on half the proceeds, he had the opportunity to purchase the land in the mid 80’s.
 After a year of working 18 hour days with his wife they finally purchased the land for themselves.
 As of 2001 the winery is operated by one of the youngest winemakers of the region, Francesco Anichini.